rust-embedded/aarch32/aarch32-cpu/README.md

 This crate contains:

-* Raw register access to many Armv7-R and Armv8-R AArch32 system registers
+* Raw register access to many AArch32 system registers
 * A driver for the PMSAv7 Memory Protection Unit (MPU)
 * A driver for the PMSAv8-R Memory Protection Unit (MPU)
 * A driver for the Arm Generic Timer